abdalkhalid/genAI/README.md

 - Responsive layouts using HTML/CSS
 - Interactive features using vanilla JavaScript
 - Clean project structure and GitHub Pages deployment
+-

 Feel free to explore, use, or contribute to these projects!

----

-🛠️ **Built during my first practical test at SMIT under the guidance of [Hammad Sheikh Bin Nadeem 🇵🇰](#)**